 The answer is, it depends.
 Installing a $200 device isn’t going to suddenly up the value of your home, but if you spent $12,000 hardwiring your home for complete automation, including a smart doorbell, door locks, security system, lighting, entertainment system, thermostats, and more, there’s a good chance you’ll get some of that money back if you find a buyer who appreciates these features.

-More than 40% of realtors surveyed in 2016 said clients were interested in smart home devices while 22% said they were interested in whole home technology, according to the National Association of Realtors.
-Smart home devices that garnered the most interest included those that provided security, privacy, cost savings, energy savings, and comfort.
+However, the smart home devices that garnered the most interest included those that provided security, privacy, cost savings, energy savings, and comfort.
 Therefore, if you don’t opt for whole home automation, then smart security systems, thermostats, and lighting are some of your best bets.

 While adding a few smart home devices here and there may not significantly increase the monetary value of your home, it may benefit you in other ways.
 For instance, it could help to differentiate your home, which may lead to a faster sale.
 It’s important that your agent is educated on the products you’ve installed and can speak to their benefits, such as time and energy cost savings.